souravskr/crudAppp/README.md

-# A Simple CRUD application using React, Node, Express, Mongodb and Mongoose
+# A Simple CRUD application using Python Flask and Flask-SQLAlchemy

---> A course leason from UDEMY about MEARN STACK